 Sleep apnea is a chronic condition that affects many individuals throughout the United States.
 It is a very common issue that can cause a series of health risks and severely reduce the quality of life for people suffering from this condition.
-Patients in the Northern Virginia area can receive specialized treatment with multiple solutions to sleep apnea through Virginia Oral, Facial, and Implant Surgery.
+Patients can receive specialized treatment with multiple solutions to sleep apnea through Virginia Oral, Facial, and Implant Surgery.
 However, patients might wonder, what really is sleep apnea and why does it happen?

 - Repeatedly waking up with a sore or dry throat

 - Occasionally waking up coughing or gasping for air